Saurabh7642/The-Resistance-of-Randomness/README.md

 I_i = d_i \quad \text{for all } i \neq v
 $$

-With this choice, the equations governing voltages exactly match the equations governing expected hitting times.

 Current conservation implies that the total injected current equals:

 $$